-Nitrogen content of waste is one of the most important nutrients for the success of the composting process.
-Organic nitrogen existed as part of the structure of proteins is mineralized to ammonia and nitrate by ammonification and nitrification reactions (Silva et al., 2007).
+The nitrogen content of waste is one of the most important nutrients for the success of the composting process.
+Organic nitrogen existed as part of the structure of proteins is mineralized to ammonia and nitrate by ammonification and nitrification reactions (Silva et al. 2007).
 At the early growth stages of the microorganisms, carbon utilization is high.
-Therefore, the carbon content was rapidly decreased at early stages of the composting process.
-Loss of nitrogen from waste as ammonia is considerably less when compared with carbon and it causes to rapid decrease of dry weight of the waste, resulting the increase of the nitrogen content.
-Therefore, nitrogen content of the degrading waste should generally be increased as observed (Arslan et al., 2009).
-However, in this study, nitrogen content of degradation waste is initially increased and then decreased (Figure 7).
+Therefore, the carbon content was rapidly decreased at the early stages of the composting process.
+Loss of nitrogen from waste as ammonia is considerably less when compared with carbon and it causes a rapid decrease of the dry weight of the waste, increasing the nitrogen content.
+Therefore, the nitrogen content of the degrading waste should generally be increased as observed (Arslan et al. 2009).
+However, in this study, the nitrogen content of degradation waste is initially increased and then decreased (Fig. 7).
 Nitrogen reduction may be due to the removal of nitrogen from degrading wastes as leachate.